Stop Memorizing Solutions: The 80/20 of Patterns

 The five pattern families in this article are the foundation, but algorithmic pattern recognition extends further.
 Understanding when to combine patterns, how to adapt a known approach to an unfamiliar constraint, and how to verify correctness mentally before coding are all skills that build on this base.
 For a complete treatment of how to build genuine algorithmic intuition from the ground up, see the full guide on mastering DSA from first principles.

-Before that engineer solved minimum shipping capacity in 14 minutes, they'd spent three months training differently.
+Before minimum shipping capacity was solved in 14 minutes, three months of different training came first.
 They stopped grinding random problems and picked five pattern families, learning each one deeply, identification triggers first, problems second.

 Three months later, they opened an unfamiliar problem during a phone screen.
 It mentioned "minimise" and "feasibility check."
 They recognised the predicate search pattern before finishing the second paragraph.
 The solution followed from the invariant they'd already internalised.